amirkbug/Don-t-do-list/README.md

 These assets may not be copied, reproduced, redistributed, or used in any project without prior written permission.

-© 2026 k.bug.
+© 2026 amirkbug.
 All rights reserved for branding and design assets.

 ---